k2view-academy/K2View-Academy/articles/19_Broadway/actors/09_MTable_actors.md

 <img src="../images/99_actors_09_0.png" style="zoom:80%;" />

-2. The MTable editor opens a popup which displays a list of all deployed MTables and their keys.
+2. The MTable editor opens a popup that displays a list of all deployed MTables and their keys.
 3. Select a name from the list and mark the key(s) to be used as input for the lookup:

 <img src="../images/99_actors_09_1.png" style="zoom:80%;" />